 High-density lipoprotein (HDL) is a healthy type of cholesterol.
-Non-HDL cholesterol is the sum of all the unhealthy types of cholesterol that contribute to plaque accumulation in the blood vessels.
+Non-HDL cholesterol refers to the sum of the unhealthy types of cholesterol that contribute to plaque accumulation in the blood vessels.

 Healthcare professionals calculate non-HDL cholesterol by subtracting high-density lipoprotein (HDL) cholesterol from total cholesterol.

 The current cholesterol treatment goal involves lowering low-density lipoprotein (LDL), or “bad” cholesterol, which accounts for

 The treatment for any type of high cholesterol

 Read more to learn about what non-HDL cholesterol is, what levels are normal, how to manage it, and more.

 HDL cholesterol, also known as “good” cholesterol, helps remove “bad” cholesterol from the blood vessels.

 All the other types of cholesterol are harmful as they contribute to the accumulation of plaque in the blood vessels, which can obstruct blood flow.
 This increases the risk of heart attack and stroke.